lizmat/articles/on-raku2.md

 to organizing Perl one-day workshops and multi-day Perl conferences with more than 300 people attending.
 Followed by talking to strangers at general open source events such as T-Dose, FOSDEM, OSCON.
-From strangers that just drop by to scream "Perl should die" into your face (just a single, but repeat offender, fortunately).
+From strangers that just drop by to scream "Perl should die" into your face (just a single one, but repeat offender).
 To strangers that tell you they're happy to see Perl still alive, that they miss Perl having to program in another language for a living, and that they're looking forward to once be able to pick up Perl where they left off.

 These people are not typically very verbal in online forums.
 But like everybody else nowadays, follow blogs and online news sources.
 And its